Wordle answer (Saturday 6 August 2022): Wordle word of the day #413 and hints

 Below, you'll find three handy hints that will help you figure out today's Wordle answer.
 If you've had a long week and don't have the energy for a brutal brainteaser, you can simply cheat by scrolling a little further down to find the answer.
 Don't worry, we won't tell.

 Wrong day?
-Check out the Wordle answer for Friday 12 August instead!
+Check out the Wordle hint and answer for Monday 29 May instead!

 Wordle August 6 hints